Airborne virus transmission under different weather conditions: Solving the Langevin equation in the presence of evaporation

-By solving the set of Eqs.~\ref{eq1}, \ref{eq2} and \ref{eq3} we get the trajectories of the droplets which enables us to calculate the horizontal distance ($L(t)$) traveled by the droplets from the point of ejection as a function of time $L(t)=\sqrt{x(t)^2+y(t)^2}$.
+The solutions of Eqs.~\ref{eq1}, \ref{eq2} enable us to calculate the horizontal distance ($L(t)$), traveled by the droplets from the point of ejection as a function of time as: $L(t)=\sqrt{x(t)^2+y(t)^2}$.
 Its maximum value of $L(=L_{\text{max}})$ dictates the stationary distance that to be maintained between infected and healthy persons to prevent the virus.
 The solution of these equations can also be used to estimate the maximum time ($t_{\text{max}}$) of suspension of the droplets.
-In the following results for both $L_{\text{max}}$ and $t_{\text{max}}$ have been presented.
+In the following section, results for both $L_{\text{max}}$ and $t_{\text{max}}$ have been presented.